 2) Liver/Gallbladder congestion.
 This does not mean pathology.
 According to Chinese and Ayurvedic medicine, ‘stagnation’ or ‘congestion’ in these organs can cause waking from sleep, especially from 1-3 am.
 You may not have pain, jaundice or other symptoms typically seen with overt problems in the liver or gallbladder.
 Rather, see if the following basic steps can help reduce the stress or sluggishness in these areas.
 Consider:

-OK, I've provided many amazing options to try.
+OK, I've provided many options for improved sleep.
 However, I realize many of us don't want to 'dig deep' and find the cause of our insomnia.
-We want the 'quick fix', a much as it pains me to admit it.
-If you've tried all the above options and they did not work, or you simply want to sleep without finding deeper roots of the problem, then this product is for you!
+We want the 'quick fix'.
+If you've tried all the above options and they did not work, or you simply want to sleep without finding deeper roots of the problem, then this products are for you!
+Try one product for a week.
+If no improvement, move on the the next one.
+NOTE: If you are taking any prescription medicine, it's always a good idea to ask your physician if they are compatible with these products.

 Try the amazing *INSOMNITOL capsules (Virtual Pharmacy code: INSM60).
 Most adults do well taking 2 caps, 15-30 minutes before bed.
 Stubborn cases may require 3-4 caps, but start at the lower dose.
-It's simply the best sleep support product we've ever experienced.
-Talk to your doctor first if you are taking any RX medicines.
+It's simply a wonderful sleep support product.

 To summarize this article, Ive personally seen these techniques work wonders for many years on my patients, and I hope they can help you too.
 Experiment and see what works best.
 Results may come quickly, or take some time.
 For cases requiring further investigation, a consultation with me is recommended.

 If you are a first-time visitor or a patient, a helpful resource guide is our web article titled 'Virtual Pharmacy Products & Ordering', located in the article section under our Learning Center (as are all our articles).
 It shows how to quickly set up your secure account, plus numerous product categories, complete with our most effective, lab-tested recommendations for various health topics.